Ronda Rousey: Training

 When Rousey started learning judo, her mother took her to judo clubs run by her old teammates.
-Rousey went to Hayastan MMA Academy, which was run by Gokor Chivichyan, where she trained with fellow future MMA fighters Manny Gamburyan and Karo Parisyan.
+Rousey went to North Hollywood, Los Angeles Hayastan MMA Academy, which was run by Gokor Chivichyan, where she trained with fellow future MMA fighters Manny Gamburyan and Karo Parisyan.
 According to Rousey, Hayastan practiced "a more brawling style of judo versus the more technical Japanese style."
 Rousey trained mostly with males bigger than she was and often got frustrated and cried when she got thrown and could not throw somebody.
 "Probably from 2002 to 2005 I cried every single night of training," Rousey remarked.

 Rousey trained closely with Gamburyan.
 After Rousey injured her knee when she was 16, Gamburyan volunteered to open the gym every afternoon and work with her personally.
 Back in 2004, her teammates thought Rousey "would kill these girls" in MMA, but also thought she was "too pretty to get hit in the face" and should keep doing judo.
 While Gamburyan and Parisyan went into MMA, Rousey stuck with judo but remained in touch with MMA through them.
 The first MMA fight she took an interest in watching was Manny Gamburyan versus Nate Diaz in The Ultimate Fighter finale.
 Rousey stated she never got as excited watching judo or any other sport.
 After the 2008 Olympics the following year, she decided to start MMA through Team Hayastan.

 Rousey also trained at the Glendale Fighting Club, to which she was introduced by Gamburyan and other Hayastan teammates.
-She started training under her long-term MMA coach Edmond Tarverdyan at GFC.
+She started training under her long-term MMA coach Edmond Tarverdyan at Glendale Fighting Club.

-She trained in Jiu Jitsu at Dynamix MMA with Henry Akins from 2011 to 2014 and went on to train with Ryron Gracie and Rener Gracie of Gracie Academy, as well as BJ Penn of Art of Jiu-Jitsu.
+She trained in Jiu Jitsu at Dynamix MMA with Henry Akins from 2011 to 2014 and went on to train with Ryron Gracie and Rener Gracie of Gracie Academy, as well as B.J.
+Penn of Art of Jiu-Jitsu.
 In wrestling, Rousey trained under the Romanian American Leo Frîncu.